TL;DR

 - For the Employee: Private medical insurance is treated by HMRC as a 'benefit-in-kind'.
 The value of the premium is considered part of the employee's income, and they will need to pay income tax on it.
 The business is also liable for Class 1A National Insurance contributions on the premium amount.

-We always recommend discussing the specifics with your accountant to ensure full compliance.
+We typically recommend discussing the specifics with your accountant to help support full compliance.

 Frequently Asked Questions (FAQs)